 Last updated: March 2026

-Your Fortnite account could be worth hundreds or even thousands of dollars depending on your skin collection, account level, and rare cosmetics.
-Our calculator estimates your account's value based on the number of skins you own, your account level, any rare or OG skins in your locker, and your V-Bucks balance.
-Find out exactly what your Fortnite investment is worth.
+Your Fortnite account could be worth hundreds or even thousands of dollars depending on your OG skin value, account level, and rare cosmetics.
+Our Fortnite account value calculator estimates your account's sell price based on the number of skins you own, your account level, any rare or OG skins like Renegade Raider in your locker, and your V-Bucks account value.
+Find out exactly how much your Fortnite investment is worth before you sell your Fortnite account.

 Fortnite Account Value Calculator